-Like finding a needle in a haystack, the design of this mirror is quite rare.
-Rattan is first steamed and then wrapped by hand in a wheat sheaf fashion to create a starburst-like form that surrounds beveled glass.
-Fashioned onto the top of a rattan frame in a gray wash finish, the design produces a floating effect that delivers a unique visual appeal to a space.
+Like finding a needle in a haystack, the design of the ‘Volta’ mirror is quite rare.
+Rattan is first steamed and then wrapped by hand in a wheatsheaf fashion to create a starburst-like form that surrounds bevelled glass.
+Fashioned onto the top of a rattan frame in a grey wash finish, the mirror produces a unique floating effect.

 Arteriors will launch ‘The Medina Lounge’, a specially commissioned curated space for Focus/19.

-Oficina Inglesa unveils it will represent De Gournay and to celebrate the collaboration they have prepared their own collection of Chinoiserie pieces including the ‘Zha’o bar cabinet (pictured).
+Oficina Inglesa Furniture have prepared their own collection of Chinoiserie pieces including the ‘Zhao’ bar cabinet.

 Shown here in Cherry wood with an antique black finish and details in Gold Leaf, the cabinet is entirely handmade.